• Skip to main content

 Why don't you try them and share your experience with me!!

-Ragi pancakes are sweet flat cakes made in a pan or tawa using ragi flour, milk and are made without eggs.
-They can be made savoury too but then I would call them Ragi Cheela/ Dosa.
+Ragi pancakes are sweet flat cakes made in a pan or tawa using ragi flour, milk and are made without eggs and without sugar.
+They can be made savory too but then I would call them Ragi Cheela/ Dosa.

 Print Recipe Pin Recipe